shinw97/Enhanced-Face-Colourisation-with-Autoencoders-in-PyTorch-and-TensorFlow/README.md

 </p>
 </p>

-The usual usage of autoencoders is to perform dimensionality reduction on vector data for lighter transmission or storage.
+The usual usage of the autoencoders is to perform dimensionality reduction on the vector data for lighter transmission or storage.

 An image is first sent in as input to the encoder network to get a much smaller and lighter latent space as the representation of the original image.
-Then, the retrieval/restoration of the image is through a decoder network (usually the inverted form of the encoder), where the latent space representation is passed through as input, and finally retrieving the original image as the output with minimal loss.
+Then, the retrieval/restoration of the image is through a decoder network (usually the inverted form of the encoder), where the latent space representation is passed through as the input, and finally retrieving the original image as the output with minimal loss.

 Note that our purpose is to send in a black and white image (or grayscale image) as input and take the colourised image as the output.
 Thus, we just need to do some modifications on the datasets to achieve that besides building the autoencoders network.